Covid 19 Omicron scare: Chris Hipkins says up to 100 people isolating after close contact with Omicron case - NZ Herald

 For clarification, he didn't indicate the flight attendant was connected to the DJ case.

-With Delta in community, the Government was willing to tolerate the risk of seven-day MIQ stays.
+With Delta in the community, the Government was willing to tolerate the risk of seven-day MIQ stays.
 That was not the case with Omicron, he said.

 The border settings were adapted for Delta, not Omicron.